dishang13/CryptoBuyer/README.md

 # CryptoTrader
-A simple website for trading Bitcoin and Ethereum using React.js and JAX-RS.
-Developed as part of the assesment at Chainalysis.
+A simple website for trading Bitcoin and Ethereum using React.js and JAX-RS
 ## Live Version - http://34.207.113.52:8080/CryptoTrader/